Shahmaz0/Shahmaz0/README.md

 ### Hello...
 This is my github where you are going to find my personal and professional projects.
 If you are a recruiter/headhunter and want to interview me for a job opportunity please access my Curriculum Vitae in the badges bellow and feel free to verify my main repositories also down below.

-Any who wants to make the MVP of their ideas and begin a startup, feel free to connect.
+Any who wants to build a MVP of their ideas and begin a startup, feel free to connect.

 ```js
 import Developer from 'Shahma';